 Newsletter newsletter newsletter.
 Capture reader’s email addresses and send them the newest story – or a teaser message about it – whenever you put up a new posting.
 To do this, I use a tool from Topica – and can tell you more about why Topica is a good idea.
 Or if you want to read my POV and best practices about email newsletters, you can check out my recent blog on avoiding email SPAM filters – tips on email newsletter marketing for budding musicians.

 If you publish a web site, add meta-tags and descriptions in your web page header tags.
-If you publish a blog, add a description to the top of the page on your Blog in your Blogspot settings – be sure to include important and frequently searched keywords in that description.
+If you publish a blog, add a description to the top of the page on your Blog in your Blogspot settings – be sure to include important and frequently searched keywords in that description, Since agencies do not have millions of dollars to build an IDX, they can license one cheaply available via showcase idx.
 Take a look at other blogs you’ve found on search engines, and see how they use descriptions to match your searches.
 Second, ALWAYS name your domain names, page names, and/or blogs with headlines that include keywords people will use to search for your content.
 This is the fun part for a creative person such as yourself – to find something that is pithy and creative but also practical for a headline.
 So, you might want to review your previous posting headlines with your search hat on and determine where you might be able to include search terms.

 Currently, your meta-tag keywords and descriptions are probably blank, or maybe you or your webmaster have thrown a few generic terms in there — using the same ones on every page of your site.
 To take your natural search to the next level, you should start by creating a spreadsheet that has a line for every page of your site.
 In this spreadsheet you should make columns for Page Name, Page URL, Page Header Title, Page Meta Description, Page Meta Keywords, Page Index Type.
 Then, go to the next step of coming up with compelling titles, keywords and descriptions for each page.
 This way, your meta-tags differ by content, and people who search will actually be sent to relevant information.